-Clad in daylight, A staged elegy about Andromache and her unexpected love (2018-present)
+Clad in daylight, A staged elegy about Andromache and her unexpected love (2018-work in progress)

-Western, a play starring Antigone and her brothers (2016)
+Western, a play starring Antigone and her brothers, New York, 2016.

 Written by Cristina Pérez Díaz, directed by Javier Antonio González (Caborca), performed by David Skeist (Caborca), Tania Molina (Caborca), Pedro Leopoldo Sánchez Tormes (Caborca, Pinc Louds), Nathan Dufour Oglesby (SirKN8), and Noah Davies-Mason (CUNY Graduate Center).
 Stage Design by Jian Jung.
 Stage Manager: Brooke Bell.
 Staged in June 2016 at El Flamboyán (The Clemente), New York, with the support of a Public Humanities Grant from the New York Council for the Humanities.

 Blurb: A girl, let’s say her name is Antigone, witnesses something, say the mutual killing of her two brothers at each other’s hands.
 A writer, maybe Sophocles, is writing the story for them, for the three siblings, with some help.
 How does Antigone face her losses?
 She is got to do something, bury them, at least.
 But what if she can’t, what if she is forced to choose to bury only one of them?
 Only one of her brothers.
 Why?
 The circumstances… say, it’s a post-war time.
 Or what if she has to face one of her own brothers, a corpse, turned administrator of land and borders, who does not allow her to bury the other brother?
 Let’s do that one.
 Antigone carries the corpse around the stage.
 What is she to do?
 Or what will the writer decide for her, if the story has already been written, so many times?